 Cauliflower Pizza crust with sauce and cheese.

 Hey pizza fans!
 Do I have a great recipe for you today.
-I searched high and low for the perfect Cauliflower Pizza Crust forever.
-It wasn’t an easy task because there are so many not great cauliflower pizzas out there right now…..so I took one for the team.
+I searched high and low for the best Cauliflower Pizza Crust forever.
+It wasn’t an easy task because there are so many not great cauliflower pizzas out there right now, so I took one for the team.
 You’re welcome!

 If you’re a pizza fan but are trying to limit your carb intake or are looking for a tasty gluten-free crust, you may want to give Cauliflower Pizza Crust recipe a try.
-It’s made of riced cauliflower which is super easy to make or you can, pretty much, buy it at any grocery store these days.
+It’s made of cauliflower rice which is super easy to make from a head of cauliflower or cauliflower florets.
+But you can, pretty much, buy pre-riced cauliflower at any grocery store these days.

 The cauliflower rice is blended with ingredients to help it stick together without using bread crumbs or other carb heavy ingredients.
 It’s a great substitute for a traditional pizza crust recipe when you’re on a low carb or keto diet.